databugs/apache-flink/README.md

 Kubernetes Deployment: Instructions and configurations for deploying PyFlink applications on a Kubernetes cluster using the Flink Kubernetes Operator.

 ## Instruction
-Navigate to each directory and the instructions.
+Navigate to each directory and follow the instructions.